cianfhoghlaim/leabharlann/README.md

 **These resources are provided for research and educational purposes only.**

-North, south, east, or west, across all religious and cultural backgrounds.
 The future of the British Isles depends on our most valuable resources and the protections they give from monolingual algorithmic manipulations and advertisements:

 Irish Scottish Manx
   || Gaeilge Gaidhlig Gaelg